suneel0101/django-easyrest/README.md

         }
 ```

-Now when someone makes an authorized request, the results will be limited to the results that they own, where the owner is defined by the `restrict_by_user` path.
+Now when someone makes an authorized request, the results will be limited to the results that they own, where the owner is defined by the `user_field_to_restrict_by` path.

 #### A more complicated example